Shear walls can overturn just like when you were a kid dong cartwheels. This video explains why it happens and what to do about it.

 This diagram explains the simple science behind overturning and when hold downs are required to resist it.

 - 3,600 pounds of earthquake force are spread along the top of a 12′ long shear wall.

 - Each linear foot must resist 300 pounds (3600#/12 linear feet) = 300# per linear foot.

 - This 300 pounds per linear also applies to the two sides of the shear wall and try to overturn it.

 - Upward force on the left side it is an overturning force, on the right side it is a downward or compression force.

 - When the earthquake reverses direction, the compression arrow will become an overturning arrow and the overturnig arrow will become a compression arrow .

 - Hold Downs resist the upward force that alternates between the two sides of the shear wall.

 Why short and wide shear walls don’t need Hold Downs.

-Here is an example of a shear wall overturning.
+Here is an example of a shear wall overturning and the kind of damage that can occur.
 This drawing is exaggerated in order to illustrate what happens.
 Most of the damage occurs where the plywood lifts up and away from the mudsill..